jasondraether/CSCE689FinalProject/README.md

 ==================================================

+a2c_MlpPolicy.zip -- Example pre-trained model file.
+Can be loaded and tested on.

 config.py --  Configuration file.
 Dates, tickers, reddit API settings are stored here, along with any constants needed for the code.

+csv_files/ -- Directory with CSV files which are used in generating an example plot from plot.py

 get_reddit_data.py -- An example on extracting reddit data from any subreddit based on dates grabbed from stock extraction.
 Will save data as a csv.